RetroPie/mame4all-pi/readme.txt

 http://mamedev.emulab.it/clrmamepro/

 NOTE: File and directory names in Linux are case-sensitive.
-Put all file and directory names using lower case!.
+Put all file and directory names using lower case!

 *SOUND SAMPLES*

 The sound samples are used to get complete sound in some of the oldest games.
 They are placed into the 'samples' directory compressed into ZIP files.
-The directory and the ZIP files are named using low case!.
+The directory and the ZIP files are named using low case!

 The sound samples collection can be downloaded in the following link: http://dl.openhandhelds.org/cgi-bin/gp2x.cgi?0,0,0,0,5,2511